 JAY PRINCE, Executive Editor

 email@example.com ; 212-268-4090 ext.
 5885

-Jay joined US Squash as the Executive Editor after publishing Squash Magazine for 17 years.
-At US Squash, Jay is responsible for driving the production of Squash Magazine as well as helping with the transition into the digital production and delivery of the magazine and other aspects of US Squash.
+Jay joined US Squash in July 2013 as the Executive Editor after publishing Squash Magazine for seventeen years.
+At US Squash, Jay is responsible for driving the production of Squash Magazine as well as helping with the transition into the digital production, delivery of the magazine and other aspects of US Squash.
 Having been in the publishing world since his college days at UC Berkeley (including several stints at the Tacoma News Tribune, in Tacoma, WA, and the San Francisco Chronicle), Jay jumped into the magazine world by co-founding Junior Tennis Magazine—aimed at the highest level of junior tennis around the world.
 In 1997, Jay entered into an agreement with the then USSRA to produce Squash Magazine for the Association’s members.
-While building Squash Magazine, Jay was intimately involved in every aspect of the magazine’s production (writing, editing, photography, production and developing longterm relationships with advertisers).
-While at UC Berkeley, Jay was introduced to squash after 18 years of competitive tennis and, within his first year, he played on the only college team west of the Mississippi to compete in the Collegiate National Championships.
+While building Squash Magazine, Jay was intimately involved in every aspect of the magazine’s production (writing, editing, photography, production and developing long-term relationships with advertisers).
+While at UC Berkeley, Jay was introduced to squash after eighteen years of competitive tennis and, within his first year, he played on the only college team west of the Mississippi to compete in the Collegiate National Championships.
 Jay also played lacrosse for Cal before graduating in 1987.
-Jay is active in league play in Seattle, WA, and is a regular participant in the US Masters and Skill Level Championships.
+Jay is active in league play in Seattle, WA, and is a regular participant in the U.S. Masters and Skill Level Championships.